gromacs/gromacs/docs/install-guide/index.rst

 the group cut-off scheme, but the default plain C kernels will work (slowly).

-Only static linking with XL compilers is supported by |Gromacs|.
+Only static linking with bgclang is supported by |Gromacs|.
 Dynamic linking would be supported by the architecture and |Gromacs|, but has no advantages other than disk space, and is generally discouraged on BlueGene for performance reasons.